The Company

 As far back as 1905 Anton Gleissner dedicated himself to this tonewood, setting up a tonewood business in the violin makers city of Schönbach.
 In 1933 his son Andreas Gleissner took over the firm, which had an excellent fame with stringed and plucked string instrument makers.

-The Andreas Gleissner OHG supplies tonewood for all stringed instruments, concentrating on European woods, mainly spruce and maple, but exotic timbers like rosewood and ebony are included in our line as well.
 Before leaving the house for subsequent processing the wood is being airdried and allowed to season for years.

 Experiences and special knowledge concerning purchase, processing and storage that have been gathered for generations, as well as the use of modern technology are the basis for the constantly high quality of the tonewood from the house of Gleissner.